 - Before deciding to participate in a jointly co-financed action, the responsible authorising officer needs to get a good understanding of the nature of the costs in the budget, whether such costs can be regarded as eligible under EU rules, the number and amount of contributions from other donors which can finance the non-eligible costs, etc. The amount contributed to multidonor actions should be limited as to avoid the EU contribution exceeding eligible costs. - The Commission services will then monitor the action through the financial and narrative reports.
-In case any substantial deviation is identified, such that the other donors' contributions may not cover the ineligible costs under EU rules, appropriate measures will be adopted (such as amending or terminating the delegation agreement). - At the end of the implementation period of the delegation agreement, the fund-managing entity will be requested to provide a declaration that ineligible costs for the EU contribution are covered by other donors' contributions.
-Such declaration shall be included within the final financial report.
-If an amount of ineligible costs cannot be covered by other donor's contributions, it implies that that there are not enough eligible costs to cover the EU contribution, which will then be reduced by such amount, as to only cover eligible costs.
-The inclusion of a provision in the special conditions of the agreement to ensure the receipt of sufficient funds from other donors covering the costs that are not eligible under the agreement is highly recommended. - Indirect costs cannot be covered by this approach. - The use of the notional approach is allowed even if no specific provision has been inserted in the special conditions of the delegation agreement concerned.
+In case any substantial deviation is identified, such that the other donors' contributions may not cover the ineligible costs under EU rules, appropriate measures will be adopted (such as amending or terminating the delegation agreement). - With each payment request, and at the end of the implementation period of the delegation agreement, the fund-managing entity will be requested to provide a declaration that ineligible costs for the EU contribution are covered by other donors' contributions.
+Such declaration shall be integrated into the financial report.
+If, at the end of the implementation period, an amount of ineligible costs cannot be covered by other donor's contributions, it implies that that there are not enough eligible costs to cover the EU contribution, which will then be reduced by such amount, as to only cover eligible costs. - Indirect costs cannot be covered by this approach. - The use of the notional approach is allowed even if no specific provision has been inserted in the special conditions of the delegation agreement concerned.

-3.2.2.
-PRIORITY OF CONSUMPTION
+3.1.2.2.
+Priority of consumption

-When the level of contributions from the different donors is not known or when the periods of implementation financed by the different donors are different, it is normal that EU contributions to multi-donor actions implemented by international organisations state an absolute contribution without including a co-financing percentage.
+When the level of contributions from the different donors is not known or when the periods of implementation financed by the different donors are different, it is normal that EU contributions to multi-donor actions implemented via delegated cooperation state an absolute contribution without including a co-financing percentage.
 In such cases priority of consumption has to be assumed for release of further pre-financing, for clearing and for final payment.
 This means that costs incurred in a certain period (i.e. in the implementation period of our delegation agreement with the fund-managing entity) are attributed in priority to the EU contribution, and not divided among the donors pro rata, as otherwise might be expected.
 In this way, the financial participation of the EU can come to an end more quickly.